 Clinical and pharmacological group

-3rd generation cephalosporin.
+III generation cephalosporin.

 Terms of sale from pharmacies

-Can buy by prescription.
+Can buy according to a doctor's prescription.

 Price

-Composition and form of release
+Composition and release form

 Pharmacological effect